jdprietom03/topicos-tel-p2/README.md

 12. Finally, we save changes, go to our browser, and access using our created DNS but via https.
 Example: https://my-domain.example
        ![My first Kubernetes](https://github.com/Jguerra47/jsguerrah-st0263/assets/61121948/ce038c07-305d-4d8e-bd92-c7808dda2a06)

-Please note that if the images are not publicly available or the links are incorrect, they will not display as expected.
-Make sure to verify the image URLs and their accessibility.